guillaumegenthial/sequence_tagging/README.md

 Training time on NVidia Tesla K80 is 110 seconds per epoch on CoNLL train set using characters embeddings and CRF.

+## License

+This project is licensed under the terms of the apache 2.0 license (as Tensorflow and derivatives).
+If used for research, citation would be appreciated.